 Jefferson is a very small city located in the state of Iowa.
 With a population of 4,204 people and two constituent neighborhoods, Jefferson is the 89th largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jefferson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jefferson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Jefferson who work in office and administrative support (14.62%), management occupations (11.42%), and sales jobs (8.21%).
+Jefferson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jefferson is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Jefferson who work in office and administrative support (14.22%), management occupations (11.46%), and maintenance occupations (8.40%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Jefferson is worth considering.

-Jefferson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Jefferson does not have a public transit system used by locals to get to and from work.

-The education level of Jefferson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.34% of adults 25 and older in Jefferson have a college degree.
+The education level of Jefferson citizens is a little higher than the average for US cities and towns: 21.01% of adults in Jefferson have at least a bachelor's degree.

 The most common language spoken in Jefferson is English.
 Other important languages spoken here include Spanish and Japanese.